-List of Space Centres in India PDF: Check Their Names, Location, and History of Space Research Centres
+Space Centres of India and Their Units PDF: Check the Complete List of Space Research Centres State-wise

 List of Space Centres in India PDF Download Link